casper-network/docs-archive/workflow/two-party-multi-sig.rst

 You can run session code that will execute within the context of your main account.
 Below is the code that will be compiled to WASM and then sent to the network as part of a deploy.

-**Note**: This contract example will set up a specific account configuration and is not a general-purpose contract.
+**Note**: The following contract example will set up a specific account configuration and is not a general-purpose contract.

 .. code-block:: rust